 I have a friend whose son is in his mid 20s.
 He worked for a digital marketing agency, and his boss was messaging or calling him at all hours of the day and night—he felt like he was required to be “on” 24 hours a day.
 Eventually he left that gig for an agency that was able to respect his personal time.
 And he’s not alone!
 According to a 2019 report, 50% of Millennials and 75% of Gen Z employees reported having left a job they felt was detrimental to their mental health.
 Burnout is real, folks…and the incoming workforce will not stand for it.

-My Advice: My assistant for my real estate business lives in the UK—a seven-hour time difference from me, here in the US.
-If I leave her a VM, send a WhatsApp missive or barrage her with emails at 2:00 p.m.
-MST, that’s 9:00 p.m. for her.
-It’s family time; recharging time.
+My Advice: My assistant for my real estate business lives in the UK—a seven-hour time difference from where I’m at in the U.S. If I leave her a VM, send a WhatsApp message or barrage her with emails at 2:00 pm MST, that’s 9:00pm for her.
+That’s family time — recharging time.